10 Expert Tips for Real Estate Video Editing

 12. Don’t Feature Every Detail

-You want to highlight the main features, but don't overwhelm viewers.
+You want to highlight the main features but don't overwhelm viewers.
 Strike a balance.
 Give them a taste of what life could be like living there.
 Show enough to spark their imagination and emotions.

 People are most interested in seeing the key features of a property, like the kitchen, bathrooms, living areas, and bedrooms.
 They might lose interest in a long video showing every closet and lighting fixture in the home.

-13. Mix Close Shots, Medium Shots, and Wide-Angle Shots Together
+13. Mix Close Shots, Medium Shots, and Wide-Angle Shots

 When filming, use a mix of wide, medium, and close-up shots.
 The aim is to make the property look spacious.